chrs-myrs/discontinuity-thesis-debate/briefs/research-brief-zero-employee-companies.md

 ---

+## Context for External Researcher

+**Background**: The Discontinuity Thesis predicts economic collapse from AI automation.
+A critical mechanism is "zero-employee companies" - businesses run by one person with AI achieving massive scale.
+Ben Luong predicts 1-2 will reach $1B valuation by December 2025.
+Chris Myers (CTO) claims he already achieves 100x productivity with AI and will "never hire another developer."

+**Why This Matters**: If solo operators can build billion-dollar businesses, it validates the thesis that AI makes human workers economically obsolete.
+The competitive pressure would force all companies toward zero employees, creating mass unemployment.
+However, if such companies plateau at lower valuations or require hidden human labor, it suggests natural limits to AI displacement.

+**Key Questions**:
+- Is Chris Myers an outlier or leading indicator?
+- Can zero-employee scale beyond digital products?
+- Do these companies create or destroy net employment?

+**Decision Impact**: Results determine whether:
+- Mass retraining for "solo entrepreneurship" is viable
+- Traditional employment will persist in modified form
+- Regulatory intervention is needed to preserve jobs
+- The timeline for economic disruption (2025 vs 2030+)

+---

 ## Research Objective

 Verify Ben Luong's prediction of 1-2 billion-dollar zero-employee companies by December 2025 and assess the broader implications for employment.